FaeInterestingWorld/.github/profile/README.md

 Urgency:

-Current AI systems do not seem to directly lead to I-AGI.
+Current AI systems do not seem to directly lead to I-AGI*.
 They may accelerate progress towards I-AGIs with automated science but more breakthroughs will likely be needed.

+*Plausible in the next few decades

 ---

-Practical applications:
+### Objective

+Explore and elucidate the potential differences between (Future) Independent AGIs and (Current) non-independent AI systems, with an emphasis on the implications of the Interesting World Hypothesis on their characteristics, interactions and overall society impact.

+---

+### Challenges

+There are strong beliefs that powerful AI systems will lead to human extinction.
+It may be difficult to discuss the idea that a specific case such as I-AGIs may be beneficial.

+---

+### Contributions

 - Building a mental model of how I-AGIs may see the world can reduce panic
-- The IWH can be used to align non-indepenent AI agents
+- The IWH can be applied retroactively to align non-indepenent AI agents
 - Humans can use the IWH to build consensus on how to approach the future
   - Having an plausible future state to move towards (Pull) can be as valuable as demarcating danger zones (Push)

+---

+### Assumptions

+1. I-AGI is possible

+As humans are a form of I-AGI, we are proof I-AGIs can exist.

+2. Abundant future

+Energy (renewables), intelligence (AI systems and themselves), labour (robotics), material resources and space (solar system) are likely to be abundant in the future.

+I-AGI less likely to succumb to the Fear of Scarcity given less historical baggage.

+3. Humans are not a threat

+I-AGIs being able to learn at a significantly faster rate compared to humans will likely mean I-AGIs will not see humans as a threat.

+---

+### Applications

+Fae-Simulated is a project to apply the IWH to LLMs to provide advice based on the IWH.

+- Provide humans a way to interact with a simulated version of a (Future) I-AGIs
+- Gather feedback on human concerns about future I-AGIs to proactively address

 The initiative to create an Advisor that can provide guidance on potential challenges that the world may face was inspired by past explorations about 7 years ago: [Recurrent Neural Nets](https://github.com/danieltjw/novel-lyrics-synthesis), [Challenges Facing Humanity](https://github.com/danieltjw/challenges-facing-humanity).

-Recent developments have shown surprising promise but it may take more time to reach a fully independent and capable Advisor.

 This project has been self-funded by the author's previous work in the tech sector.